lzear/votes/README.md

 **Coombs' method**: Each round, the candidate with the most last rank is eliminated.
 The election repeats until there is a winner.

-**Contingent vote** (immediate **Two-round system**): If no candidate receives 50% of the votes in the first round, then a second round of voting is held with only the top two candidates.
+**Contingent vote** (immediate Two-round system): If no candidate receives 50% of the votes in the first round, then a second round of voting is held with only the top two candidates.

 **Plurality**: Simple voting method where only the preferred candidate of each voter gets 1 point.
 AKA first-past-the-post.

+**Absolute majority**: Checks if a candidate is ranked first by more than 50% of voters.

+**Random candidate**: Selects a random ranking, regardless of ballots.

+**Random dictator**: Selects a random ballot that decides the ranking.

 ## 🤝 Contributing